karimzrouga/Spring-Boot-Mail/README.md

 Une erreur de messagerie s'est produite : 535-5.7.8 Username and Password not accepted.
 Learn more at 535 5.7.8  https://support.google.com/mail/?p=BadCredentials j13-20020a62b60d000000b00682ad3613eesm4600763pff.51 - gsmtp

-To fix it, follow this guide to <a href="https://support.google.com/accounts/answer/185833?p=InvalidSecondFactor"> create an App Password</a>
+To fix it, follow this guide to

+<a href="https://support.google.com/accounts/answer/185833?p=InvalidSecondFactor"> create an App  Gmail  Password</a>

+<a href="https://www.codeproject.com/Articles/5266074/Send-Email-with-Java-and-Yahoo-Mail"> create an App YAhoo Password</a>